 extensive hemorrhagic consolidation of the lungs associated with focal necrosis of alveolar walls and hyaline membranes as well as necrotising and proliferative glomerulonephritis

 The sections were discarded and Goodpasture thought nothing more of his 1919 report until Drs Clare Stanton and Dr John Range reviewed his literature after having similar patients in their Melbourne Hospital in the 1950s.
 They wrote an article in 1958 stating:

 … as the ethology of the condition is obscure, brevity and precedence are urged to justify the name ‘Goodpasture syndrome.

 Dr Goodpasture wrote to the two communicating that his name should not be attached as he had not fully studied the disease.

 - Goodpasture EW.
 The significance of certain pulmonary lesions in relation to the etiology of influenza.
-American Journal of the Medical Sciences.
-1919;158:863-870.
+American Journal of Medical Sciences.
+1919;158 (6):863.
+[Goodpasture syndrome]

-- Woodruff AM, Goodpasture WE.
-The susceptibility of chorio-allantoic membrane of chick embryos to infection with the fowl-pox virus.
-American Journal of Pathology.
-1931, 7:209-222.
+- Woodruff AM, Goodpasture EW.
+The susceptibility of the chorio-allantoic membrane of chick embryos to infection with the fowl-pox virus.
+Am J Pathol.
+1931;7(3):209-22.